 Depending on the coding technology and/or Delivery Layer signaling, "Audio Presentation" may be called Preselection, Presentation or Preset.
 See A/342 Part 1 [6] Table 4.2.
 Audio Presentations are combinations of Audio Program Components representing versions of the audio program that may be selected by a user.
-For example, a complete audio with English dialog, a complete audio (English or Spanish) with video description, or a complete audio with alternate dialog may all be selectable Presentations for a Program.
+For example, a complete audio with English dialog, a complete audio with Spanish dialog, a complete audio (English or Spanish) with video description, or a complete audio with alternate dialog may all be selectable Presentations for a Program.